90% of all writing advice is trash.

 - Note that cover art and cover design are not the same thing, though if you hire an artist who specifically does book covers, they can do both.
 Otherwise, you still need to get art turned into a whole cover.

 - On cover art: Do at least one of two things.
 Either have an artist who has time to read the book (no problem if it’s yourself, obviously), or give a lot of references.
 A sketch is a good place to start.
-Googled photos that kind of look like characters can be very helpful.
+Stock photos that kind of look like characters can be very helpful.

 - On cover design: If you do it yourself, prefab covers like CreateSpace and Amazon let you make may be the only way to avoid tearing your hair out.
 It’s just not as simple as it seems.
 My advice is, professional, or prefab.
 If you want to do it yourself, be prepared to spend hours and hours of your life getting it right.
 Trust me on this.
+I really goofed on the first book, thinking I could always fix it later, but the very first cover version you go public with will exist on Goodreads, and in paperback, forever.
+I regret to say that you can still find some of my really terrible early versions on ebay.

 - On interior design: My advice here depends on what kind of standard you hold the book to.
 If you want hyperlinks in your ebook or a print book with big publishing house flourish, hire a pro.
 But if you can’t hire a pro, hunker down and learn the basics so that you can do a passable job yourself.
 It’s not going to be perfect, at least not until your tenth or twelfth try, but a mediocre interior design job won’t put off the casual reader.
 A really crappy one will, though, so put in the effort.

 - You’ll probably want some kind of non-book book merch.
 If you’re planning on selling books at conventions or even just having a release party, it’s a good idea.
-Business cards are good.
+Business cards are fine.
 Bookmarks, and/or one more creative trinket like buttons or stickers are good.
 Do not go buy one of everything under the sun with your title emblazoned on it, unless you plan to open a bookstore dedicated to selling just your own book.
 (If that’s the plan, you’ve obviously got some money laying around and can do whatever you want.)

 - Have reasonable expectations.
 Your book can be brilliant and still only sell a few copies at first.
 Unless Oprah is pushing your book, building an indie writing career takes time and effort.